RavenGrappling/RavenGrappling.github.io/workshop.md

     Program description
   </h3>
   <p>
-    This class is designed for the purpose of providing students with time for self-learning & the opportunity to continue to practice what they had learned in class.
+    This class is designed for the purpose of providing students with time for self-learning & the opportunity to practice what they had learned in class.
   </p>
   <p>
     Aside from technique exploration and practice, students are also able to use this session to learn new techniques as well as for additional live or positional sparring.